Mysterious and hidden.

 Every drive, yet one control

-Even though there are multiple Recycle Bin folders across multiple drives, there’s only a single Recycle Bin icon on your desktop.
-Double-click it and it will open in Windows File Explorer, listing all the files currently contained in all Recycle Bins.
+Even though there are multiple Recycle Bin folders across multiple drives, there’s only one Recycle Bin icon on your desktop.
+Double-click it, and it will open in Windows File Explorer, listing all the files currently contained in all Recycle Bins.

 Note that the original location listed includes the drive on which the file is located.
-As per the toolbar items, you can Empty Recycle Bin to permanently delete all files in all Recycle Bin folders on all drives, or you can Restore all items.
+As per the toolbar items, you can Empty Recycle Bin to permanently delete all files in all Recycle Bin folders on all drives, or you can Restore all items to send all the files back to where they lived before you deleted them.

 You can also right-click on a file and choose to Delete (meaning permanently delete) or Restore the individual file.